-Facilitation Tip: When planning for the consensus building and discussion, consider how well group members know each other and whether they have shared definitions of equity.
+Facilitation Tip: When planning for the consensus building and discussion, consider how well the group knows each other and whether group members have shared definitions of equity.
 If it is a new group, build in more time to ensure shared understanding of critical terms.

-2. Completing the Implementation Assessment (15 minutes):
+2. Completing the Implementation Assessment (30 minutes):

-Invite the group to individually complete the Implementation Assessment.
-Each participant should answer as many of the questions as they can, including references to possible data sources as available.
+Invite group members to individually complete the Implementation Assessment.
+Each participant should answer as many of the questions as they can.

-Note: While the resource links are included in the tool to inform and support planning and discussion, plan for a deep dive into the resources to take place outside of this session, given the limited time available with the group.
+For questions where participants brought data, include sources for the data (consider attaching the data to the document).
+Note: While the resource links are included in the Implementation Assessment to inform and support planning and discussion, consider saving a deep dive into the resources for time outside of this session, given the limited time available with the group.

-3. Coming to Consensus (20 minutes):
+3. Coming to Consensus (60 minutes):